kekru/engelsystem/docker/README.md

 You will not be able to connect to the MYSQL except by a container linking to it.

 Now run the engelsystem the following way
-docker run -d -e mysqllink="yes" --link mysql-engelsystem:mysql -p 80:80 whiledo/engelsystem
+docker run -d --link mysql-engelsystem:mysql -p 80:80 whiledo/engelsystem

 Don't forget to add -e installmysql="yes" if the Database is empty